jasonliang-dev/jasonliang-dev.github.io/pages/triangles.md

 cgltf, and ImGui support.
 There are also language bindings for Zig, Odin, Nim, and Rust.

-## Raylib
+## raylib

-Raylib is a library that helps you make games in C. It uses OpenGL for rendering and has a provides an immediate mode API on top with `rlgl.h`.
-The Raylib code is so short that I can just paste it here:
+[raylib](https://www.raylib.com/) is a library for making games in C. It provides an immediate mode rendering API with `rlgl.h` which uses OpenGL under the hood.
+The raylib code is so short that I can just paste it here:

 ```c++
 #include <raylib.h>